mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 * right-align the price and give it color to stand out
 * style the highlighted product a little different from the other tiles to make it stand out

 That's a lot of changes.
 Feel free to try the changes on your own, or follow along with me.
-If your end product doesn't look exactly liek mine, that's OK.
+If your end product doesn't look exactly like mine, that's OK.

 Let's start by giving all app pages a default background color instead of white.
 Add a `background-color` property to the `app.css` file.

 ```
 Page {
-    background-color: EFEFEF;
+    background-color: #EFEFEF;
 }
 ```